theam/aday-ondemand-loop/docs/guide/content/user_guide/projects.md

 - All downloaded files from remote repositories with the relevant path if provided by the repository
 - Subdirectories (if applicable) for organizing data by dataset or purpose

-You can open the project workspace folder from the project detail page.
+You can open the project workspace folder from the project detail page by clicking on the icon on the left of the project name.

 #### Metadata Folder